joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/17/arts/design/chisholm-monument-sculpture-approved.html?searchResultPosition=4

 **Former N.Y.C.
 Buildings Chief Expected to Face Bribery-Related Charges**\
-`Eric Ulrich, who was the commissioner of New York City’s Buildings Department, resigned in May amid an investigation by the Manhattan district attorney’s office.`\
+`Eric Ulrich, who was the commissioner of New York City’s Buildings Department, resigned in November amid an investigation by the Manhattan district attorney’s office.`\
 https://nytimes.com/2023/07/17/nyregion/former-new-york-city-buildings-chief-bribery.html?searchResultPosition=5

 **Mystery Object Is Found on Remote Beach in Western Australia**\